kubevirt/kubevirt/docs/filesystem-pv-disks.md

 ## Design Overview

-Currently KubeVirt only supports [direct PV disks](direct-pv-disks.md).
-This feature works, by assigning PVCs backed by network block storage (currently only iSCSI) to a VM.

 The mechanism proposed in this proposal is leveraging Kubernetes to attach the remote storage as a file-system to a container, to use this file-system to store a disk image to act as a backend storage to the VM's disk.